A solid credit history can be one of your most useful and powerful financial assets.

 There are three main credit agencies that gather financial information on individuals and then make that information available to lenders to help them determine whether to make a loan to someone.
 The information they compile includes a great deal of basic data such as age, Social Security Number, current and previous addresses, employers and marital status.
 They also get information on your borrowing history from places you have borrowed such as credit card issuers, mortgage lenders, and others.

 Your credit report probably includes all the credit relationships you have now, the date established, maximum allowed credit, current balances and payment history.
-Indications of a solid credit history include some, but probably not extensive, borrowing, and regular, prompts payment of bills.
+Indications of a solid credit history include some, but probably not extensive, borrowing, and prompt payment of bills.
 Items that could hurt your credit report include bankruptcy, late payments, and too many credit cards with balances close to the limit and even too many applications for credit.

 Lenders will use a credit report, along with other criteria in making decisions to lend you money.
 Many lenders also take these same items into account when deciding what interest rate to charge or type of loan to offer.
-Credit Card companies use credit reports extensively to determine what types of rates and fees to offer on different cards.
+Credit card companies use credit reports extensively to determine what types of rates and fees to offer on different cards.

 It is important to make sure your credit report is accurate and up to date.
 You can get this free report by using websites like AnnualCreditReport.com to receive your credit report.
 You can also get copies by calling these credit agencies, although there may be a small fee:

-If you see an error on the report, be sure contact the credit agency in writing.
+If you see an error in the report, be sure to contact the credit agency in writing.
 Notify them of the error and ask that it be corrected.
 Negative information generally remains in your credit report for seven years and bankruptcies may remain for 10 years.
 However, most lenders pay particular attention to your most recent years of activity.

 Being aware of your credit report, making sure it is accurate, working to improve your credit characteristics and understanding the importance of your report can all help you ensure that credit will be there when you need it.